 This is an immersive experience in the sound and script of one of the world's oldest mystic languages.
 In this 2 hour workshop you will learn to chant the Sanskrit alphabet and become familiar with each letter in the Devanagari script.
 You will also learn to chant simple, yet beautiful Sanskrit verses and learn the philosophy and meaning behind them.
 You will also learn how the language and mantras affect your chakras and energy system in a very healing and rejuvenating way.

 Workshop includes instructional handouts and a an opportunity to record the chanting on your device for practice.
-I recommend this class for yoga students, yoga teachers and trainees, ayurveda students and practitioners, meditation practitioners, lovers of kirtan, healers....and most importantly anyone who is drawn to it.
+I recommend this class for yoga students, yoga teachers and trainees, Ayurveda students and practitioners, meditation practitioners, lovers of kirtan, healers....and most importantly anyone who is drawn to it.

 What does Durgayatanam mean?

 Durgayatanam is a combination of two Sanskrit words: Durga and Ayatanam.
 Ayatanam means abode.
 Durga is the archetypal energy of the Divine Feminine.
 She is the reliever of all difficulties, the energy that reveals the true nature of our being.
 She has been called the Mother of the Universe, the continuous unfoldment of all realms of creation from the central source.

 Together these words mean "Abode of Durga" or "Where the universal creative energy dwells."
 This energy flows out from the central source within each of us and is the true healer within.